jj-andj/INF312-Paper-1/README.md

 # Analysis on Toronto Major Crime Indicator Data

-This repo contains the code and data for "The Same Societal Conditions Can Impact Toronto's Major Crime Types Very Differently", an analysis of Toronto's Major Crime Indicators data.
+This repo contains the code and data for "The Same Societal Conditions Can Impact Toronto’s Types of Major Crime Very Differently∗", an analysis of Toronto's Major Crime Indicators data.

 The data for this paper can be found on the OpenDataToronto portal.